 This emergency operating mode allows your vehicle to be driven to a safe place in an emergency situation.
-Should an overheated engine condition exist, an overheat protection mode which alternates firing groups of cylinders helps prevent engine damage.
+If an overheated engine condition exists, an overheat protection mode which alternates firing groups of cylinders helps prevent engine damage.

 In this mode, you will notice a significant loss in power and engine performance.
 The low coolant light may come on and the temperature gage will indicate an overheat condition exists.
-Towing a trailer in the overheat protection mode should be avoided.
+Driving extended miles (km) and/or towing a trailer in the overheat protection mode should be avoided.